-This preliminary Determination of Eligibility form must be submitted to the CPC no later than December 5, 2022 for the project to be included on the warrant at the next Annual Town Meeting.
-Applicants are welcome to attend the CPC meeting on Thursday, December 15 to answer questions about their proposals and for the vote on the Determination of Eligibility.
+This Determination of Eligibility form must be submitted to the CPC no later than December 4, 2023 for the project to be included on the warrant at the next Annual Town Meeting.
+Applicants are welcome to attend the CPC meeting on Thursday, December 14 to answer questions about their proposals and for the vote on the Determination of Eligibility.
 A preliminary Determination of Eligibility form may be submitted at any time for an urgent request for CPA funds.
 If recommended for approval by the CPC, an urgent application may require a Special Town Meeting for approval.

 Project Name:

-Applicant Organization:
+Applicant Organization: FF ····· - -

 Address:

 Contact Person:

 Phone:

 Email:

-CPA Category: You MUST CHECK A MINIMU IM OF ONE CATEGORY, but may identify more than one if applicable to your projec
+CPA Category: You must check a minimum of one category, but may identify more than one if applicable to your project.

-• Open Space
+Open Space

-• Historic Preservation
+Historic Preservation

-• Community Housing
+Community Housing

-• Recreation
+Recreation